Clear House Accountants Clear House Accountants

 • Council tax

-• Payment for services like for cleaning and gardening
+• Payment for services like cleaning and gardening

 • Rent, ground rent and service charges